Human uses of birds: Conservation

 The California condor once numbered only 22 birds, but conservation measures have raised that to over 300 today.

 Though human activities have allowed the expansion of a few species, such as the barn swallow and European starling, they have caused population decreases or extinction in many other species.
 Over a hundred bird species have gone extinct in historical times, including the dodo and the great auk, although the most dramatic human-caused avian extinctions, eradicating an estimated 750–1800 species, occurred during the human colonisation of Melanesian, Polynesian, and Micronesian islands.
 Many bird populations are declining worldwide, with 1,227 species listed as threatened by BirdLife International and the IUCN in 2009.

 The most commonly cited human threat to birds is habitat loss.
-Other threats include overhunting; accidental mortality due to collisions with buildings and vehicles; long-line fishing bycatch; pollution (including oil spills and pesticide use), competition; predation; hybridisation from nonnative introduced or invasive species; and climate change.
+Other threats include overhunting; collisions with buildings and vehicles; long-line fishing bycatch; pollution (including oil spills and pesticide use), competition; predation; hybridisation from nonnative introduced or invasive species; and climate change.
 The collection of specimens for taxidermy and eggs from the wild has at times had a serious effect on some species.
 It is now forbidden in many countries, such as by the British Wildlife and Countryside Act 1981.